janko/tus-ruby-server/README.md

 // using tus-js-client
 new tus.Upload(file, {
   endpoint: "http://localhost:9292/files",
-  chunkSize: 5*1024*1024, // required unless using Goliath
+  chunkSize: 5*1024*1024, // required unless using Goliath or Unicorn
   // ...
 })
 ```